 The optimization of a fast sample preparation procedure followed by a UHPLC-FLD analysis allowed us to accurately determine the main alkylamines in the aerosol samples.
 The proposed analytical method performs well in terms of precision, detection limit, recoveries, and linear response range.
 The concentrations of amines measured in PM10 sampled in the tanning district (Chiampo Valley, Italy) are comparable to those quantified in other urbanized sites, possibly associated with the presence of important local emission sources, such as vehicular traffic, intense industrial activity, and biomass burning.
 These sources may have contributed, in particular, to the production of dimethylamine.
-Amine concentrations are strongly correlated with PM10 and with secondary inorganic ions, supporting the hypothesis that amines are present in the particulate mainly as a result of acid-base processes that lead to the formation of nitrates and sulfates.
+Amine concentrations are strongly correlated with PM10 and with secondary inorganic ions, supporting the hypothesis that amines are present in particulate matter mainly as a result of acid-base processes that lead to the formation of nitrates and sulfates.
 Dimethylamine, which is the amine present at higher concentrations, shows strong correlations with both the organic component of PM10 and potassium, indicating the relevance of biomass combustion process emissions.
 We expect that the procedure developed here will find application in extensive environmental studies.
-In this connection, a promising perspective for the UHPLC-FLD method is the possibility to validate the analytical data obtained by the online aerosol analyzer (ATOF-MS, AMS) (Malloy et al., 2009; Bottenus et al., 2018; Huang et al., 2012; Giorio et al., 2015).
+In this connection, a promising perspective for the UHPLC-FLD method is the possibility to validate the analytical data obtained by the online aerosol analyzer (aerosol time-of-flight mass spectrometry, ATOF-MS; aerosol mass spectrometry, AMS) (Malloy et al., 2009; Bottenus et al., 2018; Huang et al., 2012; Giorio et al., 2015).